stitchdata/docs/_data-structure/table-schemas/table-structural-changes.md

           2. A [table-level reset]({{ link.replication.reset-rep-keys | prepend: site.baseurl }}) is performed and a full re-replication is queued

       - **Removing columns**: When a column is removed in the source or de-selected from replication, Stitch will place default `NULLs` in the column going forward.
 Columns will not be removed from the destination.

-  - title: "Additional resources"
-    anchor: "additional-resources"
-    subsections:
-      - title: "Identify record rejections"
-        anchor: "identify-record-rejections"
-        content: |
-          If Stitch is unable to load data into a table, it'll look like data is missing in your destination.

-          When this occurs, check the [Rejected records table]({{ link.destinations.storage.rejected-records | prepend: site.baseurl }}) for the integration.
-This can help you pinpoint the root cause of the problem and unblock your data.

-      - title: "Redshift/Panoply dependent views"
-        anchor: "redshift-panoply-dependent-views"
-        content: |
-          When a table's structure has changed and Stitch needs to load data into the new structure, an `ALTER` command will be issued.
-To successfully run this command, dependent views must be temporarily 'dropped' to allow Stitch to re-create the table.
-If you receive an error that looks like the following, dependent views may be the root cause:

-          ```sql
-          ERROR: cannot drop table SCHEMA.TABLE column type because other objects depend on it

-          Hint: Use DROP ...
-CASCADE to drop the dependent objects too.
-          ```

-          While an hour or two is usually sufficient to complete the process, some very large tables may require more time. **This [troubleshooting guide]({{ link.troubleshooting.view-dependency-errors | prepend: site.baseurl }}) will walk you through how to locate the dependent views and temporarily drop them.**
 ---